• Skip to primary navigation

 Finished Ham And Cheese Pockets

 Here are the finished pockets.
 They are golden brown, flaky, and totally delicious!
-I love them served fresh from the oven, but they are also really delicious cooled or even chilled.
-They are good any way you decide to eat them!
+I love them served fresh from the oven, but they are also really delicious cooled, or even chilled.
+They are good anyway you decide to eat them!

 ham and cheese pockets on cooling rack and parchment paper